Brunch & Batter

 • 📖Recipe

-• Lovely served at a Mother's Day brunch
+• Lovely served at Easter or Mother's Day brunch

 Only 2 ingredients.
 No really-you only need milk and ruby chocolate!